Everything You Know Is Wrong (song): Release and reception

-"Everything You Know is Wrong" was released as an album track on Bad Hair Day on March 12, 1996.
+"Everything You Know Is Wrong" was released as an album track on Bad Hair Day on March 12, 1996.
 While not released as a commercial single, the song has been critically well-received for its accurate pastiche and comedic impact.
 Nathan Rabin of Nathan Rabin's Happy Place lauded the song as "the perfect amalgamation of Al and his inspiration," considering it "one of the most beautifully constructed and just plain perfect songs in Al’s discography."
 Rabin further described it as "aggressively nonsensical and undeniably anthemic," highlighting its effectiveness in blending Yankovic's unique comedic voice with the stylistic elements of They Might Be Giants.

 Members of They Might Be Giants themselves have reacted positively to the homage.
 John Flansburgh stated in 2011 that he found the song "flattering" and in 2014 called it "fantastically accurate," declaring "Weird Al is the king of his genre."
 John Linnell commented in 2023 that he "really liked it" and found it "appealed to me as a piece of songwriting" due to its accurate replication of their style, despite initially taking years to listen to it.

 Music video

-Although there is no official music video for "Everything You Know Is Wrong," a fan-made animated video was created by Ryan Krzak, known online as RWappin, with Adobe Flash, which he uploaded to Newgrounds on August 31, 2007.
+There is no official music video for "Everything You Know Is Wrong," though a fan-made animated video created by Ryan Krzak was uploaded to Newgrounds in August 2007.
 In 2024, Krzak was commissioned to animate the "Uptown Funk" segment of Yankovic's official "Polkamania!" music video, bringing his style and characters to an official release.